Return to No Frills NZ Literature home page.

 'Sorry, what'd you say?' he asked, and motioned to drink.

-Truscott offered his thanks and took a sip of the icy beer; but he felt as if he'd just lost at some subtle contest, at the close of the first round.
-He started to say quickly, 'Well, this afternoon your son, Zack, he hit Jason just after the bell went and knocked him down.
+Truscott offered his thanks and took a sip of the icy beer; but he felt as if he'd just been bested at some subtle contest, at the close of the first round.
+He started to say quickly, 'Well, this afternoon at school your son, Zack, he hit Jason just after the bell went and knocked him down.
 Then he took Jason's bag and ran off into the playing fields, you know, down the bank, and threw the bag away in the bushes, the ones on the far side.'

 'You sure?' the man said at last.

 'Don't know if my boy'd do all that,' Winterburn muttered.
-But he was still blinking and staring now at the floor, as if he'd been caught biffing the child himself.
+But he was still blinking and staring down now at the floor, as if he'd been caught biffing the child himself.

 'I can assure you there's no mistake,' Truscott said.
 'Is there, Zack?'